LucasCGG/animation-handler-for-rive/readme.txt

 == Installation ==

-1. Download the plugin from the [GitHub repository](https://github.com/LucasCGG/rive-animation-handler).
+1. Download the plugin from the [GitHub repository](https://github.com/LucasCGG/animation-handler-for-rive).
-2. Upload the `rive-animation-handler` directory to your `/wp-content/plugins` directory.
+2. Upload the `animation-handler-for-rive` directory to your `/wp-content/plugins` directory.
 3. Activate the plugin in the WordPress admin.
 4. Ensure Elementor is installed and activated.
 If not, you will see an admin notice prompting you to install and activate it.